Part 2 - User Authentication

 }

 At this point, the lōm mobile app has everything it needs to successfully register users and allow those users to log in to the app.
 This concludes Part 2 of the application Experience walkthrough.
-The next part will describe how devices can be registered and associated with an Experience User.
+Part 3: Device Registration describes how devices can be registered and associated with an Experience User.

 Was this page helpful?